5 Best Practices From the Experts

 Videos are watched more when people’s expectations are managed.
 That means you need to make it clear in the first few seconds what the video is about.
 We recommend a direct, to-camera shot saying “This is a how-to of….”.
 You can see an example of how professional makeup artist, Nancie Rooney introduces that she’s going to provide a how-to on foundation in her Foundation of Foundation video.

 Short sentences with an uncomplicated structure will help your audience follow along and will make it more likely they will watch until the end.
 For example, Matthew Ridgway, executive chef at Cooks & Soldiers explains how to properly cook an Impossible Burger.
 This is particularly important when working with more technical or involved products — it really helps people feel more comfortable using them.

 The appeal of how-to videos is that they show, rather than just tell, the audience how something is done.
-Showing different angles, even slow motions, and lots of close ups is not only more visually entertaining, it’s a great way to help your audience see the details of what you’re teaching them.
-For example, using these techniques means your audience can really see how a work out band pulls or how paint is brushed onto a canvas using a thin brush, etc.
+Showing different angles, even slow motions, and lots of close-ups is not only more visually entertaining, but it’s also a great way to help your audience see the details of what you’re teaching them.
+For example, using these techniques means your audience can really see how a workout band pulls or how paint is brushed onto a canvas using a thin brush, etc.

 We hope this helped get you excited about having how-to videos for your products.
 For more inspiration, visit our complete library of how-to videos at: https://thedesirecompany.com/how-tos.